rjw57/divf-conference-git-talk/talk.rst

 Even if I think it is going to be a write once, throwaway project I make it a git repository.
 Since typing 'git init' is so easy, why not?
 Then, if it gains legs, you can trivially publish it to the world or make it into a true project.

+The notes for this talk are available at: https://github.com/rjw57/divf-conference-git-talk.

 .. vim:tw=120:spell:spelllang=en_gb:sw=4:sts=4:et